goldsteinmarcmd/psst/ReadMe.md

 ### Developer Experience

-With psst, prompt authors continue writing in natural language.
+With PSS, prompt authors continue writing in natural language.
 The system optimizes underneath them.
 No new syntax or cognitive load required.

 ### Governance and Reliability